jthuraisamy/SysWhispers/README.md

 ## Common Functions

-Using the `--preset common` switch will create a header/ASM pair with the following functions which may be used in potentially malicious contexts:
+Using the `--preset common` switch will create a header/ASM pair with the following functions:

 - NtCreateProcess (CreateProcess)
 - NtCreateThreadEx (CreateRemoteThread)